oneki/oneki.github.io/docs/overview/getting-started/006_data.md

 :::info New in this step
 The shopping cart is now saved on the server to not loose its content after a refresh<br/>
 A click on the "Buy" button send an AJAX POST request to add the product to the cart on the server.<br/>
-The content of the cart is retrieve from the server with an AJAX GET request.
+The content of the cart is retrieved from the server with an AJAX GET request.

+The list of products on main page is retrieved once and cached locally in the global state.
 :::

 <Sandbox